buttercup/googledrive-client/README.md

 ## About

 This library allows for performing basic actions against Google's RESTful Drive API.
 It supports **fetching directory contents**, **reading** files and **writing** files.
 Note that file reading & writing is only supported with text files currently.
-It uses [cowl](https://github.com/perry-mitchell/cowl) to perform requests, which has been proven to be a stable cross-platform library perfect for this purpose.
+It uses `fetch` ([cross-fetch](https://github.com/lquixada/cross-fetch)) to perform requests, which will obviously work in a reproducible fassion across environments.

 ## Usage